edanisko/edanisko.github.io/content/posts/2022-11-11-nextjs-supabase-prisma.md

 ```

-You will find the Prisma configuration files in a new folder and file in your project.
+You will find the configuration files in a new folder and file in your project.

-Update the /prisma/schema.prisma with a few models.
+Update the schema.prisma with a few models.
 I took these examples directly from the Prisma site.

 ```tsx
 generator client {